alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 }
 ```

-We have to remember to look for an existing lock, and compare it to the lock the caller is requesting.
+We have to remember to look for an existing lock, and compare it to the lock that's requested.
-It's fine to call `lock()` if you already have the lock, but you can't lock an ID if somebody else has already locked it.
+It's fine to call `lock()` if you already have the lock, but you can't lock an ID that somebody else owns.

-Because this is only for testing, it doesn't need to be thread-safe or especially robust.
-This code is quite simple, so we're more likely to get it right.
-When a caller uses this in tests, they can trust the LockDao is behaving correctly and focus on how they use it, and not worry about bugs in the locking code.

 Unlocking is much simpler: we just remove the entry from the map.